blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

 manually setup web-hook or install a GitHub Application.
 In the first case, the project's owner needs to know the zuul endpoint and the webhook secrets.

+Before we go any further we need to discuss authentication between Zuul and GitHub.
+Zuul needs to authenticate messages from GitHub as being valid.
+To do this we configure a `webhook_token`.
+This is used to validate GitHub messages when using both the web-hook system and GitHub Application system.

+Zuul also needs to authenticate to GitHub to make certain requests.
+Roughly this is the sort of authentication that is required for various Zuul Github
+functionality:

+  * Reporting: Authentication with write access is required
+  * Enqueuing: (including Depends-On):  Authentication with read access is required
+  * required-projects listing in jobs: No authentication necessary

+There are two different ways Zuul can Authenticate to GitHub.
+The first is the `api_token`.
+This `api_token` is used by the web-hook option for all authentication.
+When using the GitHub Application system Zuul provides an `app_id` and `app_key` which is used to generates an application token behind the scenes.
+But this only works against projects that have installed your application.
+As a fallback for interaction with projects that haven't installed your application you can also configure an `api_token` when using the application system.
+This is particularly useful for supporting Depends-On functionality against GitHub projects.

+Finally, authenticated requests receive much larger GitHub API rate limits.
+It is worthwhile to configure both an `app_id`/`app_key` and `api_token` when operating in application mode to avoid rate limits as much as possible.

 Web-Hook
 ........